warren-wzw/DiFusionSeg/README.md

 }
 ```
 ## Acknowledgements
-We use MMSegmentation, DDP as the correspond codebase.
+We use MMSegmentation, DDP, Segformer as the correspond codebase.
 We would like to express our sincere gratitude to the developers of these codebases.